2021–2026 NCAA conference realignment: Mid-Eastern Athletic Conference

 On February 7, 2020, North Carolina A&T State University announced it would leave the MEAC to join the Big South as a full member, including football, starting in 2021–22.
 Shortly thereafter, Bethune–Cookman and Florida A&M also announced they would leave the MEAC to join the SWAC.

 On July 12, 2022, the Mid-Eastern Athletic Conference (MEAC) and the NEC entered into a partnership for baseball and golf, under whose terms all MEAC members that sponsored baseball, men's golf, and women's golf became NEC associate members effective immediately.
 This marked the end of the MEAC baseball league, which had been reduced to four members due to earlier realignment.
 Howard, already an NEC associate in six sports, added men's golf to its NEC membership.
 Coppin State and Norfolk State joined for baseball; Delaware State joined for baseball and women's golf; North Carolina Central joined in men's and women's golf; and Maryland Eastern Shore joined in all three sports.
+The women's golf partnership was dissolved when the MEAC began sponsoring that sport in 2026–27, but all schools affected by this development remain NEC associates in at least one other sport.

+At the same time the MEAC announced the addition of women's golf, it announced that it would also start sponsoring women's flag football in 2026–27.
+The MEAC became the first Division I conference to sponsor that sport.
+Flag football is currently part of the NCAA Emerging Sports for Women program, but is expected to become an official NCAA championship sport in 2027–28.
+The MEAC would announce that the four full members that committed to play in the first season would be joined by associates Gardner–Webb and Mississippi Valley State.